All Episodes

 Yeah.

-Because I remember back when I used to work at a movie theater, and it was always so much easier to clean the floors at the movie theater than it is at home.
+Because I remember back when I used to work in a movie theater and, you know, like, it was always so much easier to clean the floors at the movie theater than it is at home.

 jordan holmes